UniversalDependencies/docs/index.md

 {% include at_glance.html %}
 </div>

+<small>Disclaimer: Our use of flags to symbolise languages is only intended as a visual enhancement of the website and should not be interpreted as a political statement in any way.</small>

 ## Possible Future Extensions

 People have expressed interest in providing annotated data for the following languages but no